 Exporting your settlement data into QuickBooks Desktop or QuickBooks Enterprise

 Before proceeding, please ensure that you have:

-- signed-up for A2X and connected your A2X account to your Amazon account.
+Created an A2X for Amazon account and connected your A2X account to your Amazon Seller Central account.

 STEP 1: Set up A2X

-Go to your Home page, and click on the down arrow next to the 'Using A2X without a connected accounting system?' to display the drop-down.
+Go to your Home page and click on the 'Custom Integration button' next to the 'Use without a connected accounting platform?' to begin with the setup.